javieitez/mydocs/bash_scripting_ref.md

 `echo $[--myVAR]` and `echo $[myVAR--]` would substract one, before and after

-:info: Bash bundled math supports only integer operations.
+:warning: Bash bundled math supports only integer operations.
 For floating point calculations you can use `bc`.

 `echo "2.1 + 2.2" | bc` returns `4.3`